 I often get questions when I mention my vintage rug in my kitchen from readers who are concerned about using a vintage rug in such a high traffic (and sometimes messy) area.
 Honestly, I couldn’t think of a better rug for that spot!
 It’s 100% wool, and I like to remember that the sheep always survive outside in the rain. 😉 Seriously, it does fine when we accidentally drip on it, and it has protected the wood floors beneath it beautifully.
 If I ever do actually drop macaroni and cheese or some other messy food on it, I just use a damp kitchen rag to clean it.
 At worst, I’ve used a squirt or two of Resolve rug cleaner.
 Otherwise, a shake, a sweep, a quick vacuum… all of those work for basic cleaning and maintenance.

 I hope this helps you feel more confident about trying a vintage rug in your own home!
-Be sure to come back to find out where to buy affordable vintage rugs for your space.
+Check out this post on where to buy affordable vintage rugs for your space.
 And don’t forget to pin it!